Danielku15/SlickGrid-wiki/Getting-Started.md

 Although the source of the [first example](http://mleibman.github.com/SlickGrid/examples/example1-simple.html) is self-explanatory, it's worth to point out the basics of SlickGrid.
-The following line
+The following line:

 `var slickgrid = new Slick.Grid("#node", rows, columns, options);`